 What’s different in Farming Simulator 25 modding

 This is exactly what the developers have done on GameCom 24: Stefan Maurus, gameplay programmer and head of vehicle integration at GIANTS, has talked the community through the latest modding features in the game.
-Let’s take a look at them – and see what’s new and what’s unchanged from the previous version of the game.
+Let’s look at them – and see what’s new and what’s unchanged from the previous version of the game.

 Technical Developments and Improvements